 Before trying any home remedy, talk to a healthcare professional to determine whether the treatment will make your symptoms better or worse.

 When to See a Doctor

 If you experience severe symptoms or if signs of a new rash don’t go away on their own within a week, contact your provider.

 They can determine the cause of the rash as well as the best treatment option.

 How K Health Can Help

-It’s important to identify and understand what’s causing your rash so you know how to treat it.
 Did you know you can get affordable primary care with the K Health app?
-Download K to check your symptoms, explore conditions and treatments, and if needed text with a doctor in minutes for possible treatment.
+Download K to check your symptoms, explore conditions and treatments, and if needed text with a doctor in minutes.
 K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.